So you want to play the best offline games for your Chromebook.

 9. Word Search Puzzle Game

-It features over 3000 themed word search games in one app.
-You unlock more by beating the easier ones.
-I was so impressed with the sheer volume of games that there’s no reason to ever buy another word search in the newspaper.
-You get over 120,000 words by solving these puzzles and there are even bonuses in the game, like finding a word with only their first letter revealed.
+I was so impressed with the sheer volume of puzzles that there’s no reason to ever buy another word search in the newspaper.
+You get 1000s of puzzle’s worth of words by solving these puzzles and there are even bonuses in the game, like finding a word with only their first letter revealed.

 It works on Chromebooks and on phones as well, so you can take it on the go.
 There’s also a hint feature to help you out and the game runs super quickly and works offline.